Wang-lab-UCSD/RESP2/README.md

 run the corresponding experiments, then install the other variant and run the remaining experiments.
 This is definitely cumbersome and we're not thrilled about it either, but to reproduce this experiments in the way they were run, this is what you'll need to do.

+Note also that the requirements file has ```cupy-cuda12x```, which may be inappropriate if you have cuda 11, and that a specific version of PyTorch is listed which may be inappropriate for your device.
+You may need to change these lines in the requirements file if this is indeed the case.

 ### Usage